 The positive news is that the sustainability movement has been working for many years on describing and operationalizing the root causes and enablers of change to create management systems that enable feedback and identification of dependencies.

-Many organizations have developed a theory of change, which sets the foundation for desired impacts, and related outcomes, objectives, and indicators of success.
+Many organizations have developed a theory of change, which sets the foundation and course for understanding and pursuing desired impacts, and related outcomes, objectives, and indicators of success.

 We are already translating our understanding of root structures and holistic thinking into our organizational strategies and programs.
-This best practice is outlined in detail in ISEAL Alliance’s Impacts Code of Good Practice.
+This best practice is outlined in detail in ISEAL Alliance’s Impacts Code of Good Practice for sustainability standards organizations.

 But is this enough to achieve sustainability?